-A two-hour Discovery meetings will held September 2, 2021, this meeting will be held virtually due to the impact of the COVID-19 pandemic.
+A two-hour Discovery meeting was held September 2, 2021, this meeting was held virtually due to the impact of the COVID-19 pandemic.
 Feedback from local communities indicated that they were not having in-person meetings at the time of Discovery and that a virtual Discovery meeting would be preferred.
 Workshop time and location are shown in Table 11.